🏥Identity Posture Score

 Why should I fix my organization's identity posture?

-Identity attacks are similar.
-A bad actor will try to use the easiest path first, like guessing the password of accounts with no MFA configured.
+Just like a burglar, a bad actor will try to use the easiest path first, like guessing the password of accounts with no MFA configured.
 If that doesn't work, they'll try cleverer approaches, like MFA phishing or session theft, to try and gain access to your system.
 One thing is for certain - while the attack technique might change, the attacks themselves will not stop.

-This house example is why its so critical to address postural issues within your organization.
 With good identity security posture, when a threat comes in (because we know they will come in), you have some peace of mind knowing that the basic protections are in place to ensure your organization is less likely to get "broken into".
 You've made sure all the doors AND windows are locked, by requiring basic MFA methods and cleaning up inactive accounts.
 As your organization's identity security posture matures, you then take more advanced steps to protect it, like enforcing stronger MFA methods and reducing session lengths.
-Improving your organization's identity posture won't stop the attacks from coming, nor will it stop a very determined bad actor who is willing to try everything possible to gain access.
-But it does ensure that the attacks that come in are generally less risky because the right precautions and measures were put into place.

 Dashboard widgets